Work In Europe On Your Own Terms

 Where will I live?

 As a freelance teacher, your accommodation is your responsibility.
-However Wizards who opt for our Insured Teacher Package receive assistance from our team in securing a place before arrival.
+However Wizards who opt for our Arrival Support Package receive assistance from our team in securing a place before arrival.
 If you’d prefer to find accommodation yourself, we highly recommend taking advantage of our Accommodation Packages so you’ll have a place to stay while you look at apartments during your first week.
-Most cities have English-language Facebook groups for apartment seeking expats.
+Most cities have English-language Facebook groups for apartment-seeking expats.

 Unlike in more expensive Western European countries, it is feasible to live alone in a studio or one-bedroom apartment on an English teacher’s salary.
 However, many teachers prefer to save money and opt to share an apartment with flatmates.
 With utilities included, a private apartment will cost around 2000 PLN per month (about €450), while a room in a shared apartment will be about half of that.